belav/csharpier/Src/CSharpier.VSCode/README.md

 # CSharpier Formatter for Visual Studio Code

+This extension makes use of the dotnet tool [CSharpier](https://github.com/belav/csharpier) to format your code and is versioned independently.

-[CSharpier](https://github.com/belav/csharpier) is an opinionated code formatter for c#.
+CSharpier is an opinionated code formatter for c#.
 It uses Roslyn to parse your code and re-prints it using its own rules.
 The printing process was ported from [prettier](https://prettier.io) but has evolved over time.